Wizards-vs-Robots/documentation/sad.md

 **Note**: We merged the Model and Controller component.
 This makes sense in this situation, because we don't have a database, we want to abstract away, we just have some fields to be stored in a structure.
-Separating both would case massive boilerplate and make the code incomprehensive. </br>
+Separating both would cause massive boilerplate and make the code incomprehensive. </br>

 This separation allows for keeping the logic in one place (HealthModel) and handling rendering logic in another (HealthView).
 One could easily switch